-Home renovation projects can be very stressful: your home is a mess, you may have to move out, and you’re constantly paying bills for labour and materials.
-The most important factor in reducing the stress levels is hiring a qualified renovation contractor that you establish a good working relationship with.
-There can be many uncertainties that you’ll need to consider when it’s time to choose a contractor, especially if you are unfamiliar with their background and past work.
+Home renovation projects can be very stressful.
+Your home is a mess, you might have to move out, and you’re constantly paying bills for labour and materials.
+The best way to maintain a lower stress level is to hire a qualified renovation contractor.
+Of course, you’ll also want to have a good relationship with them.
+And, don’t worry, it’s normal to be unsure whether or not you’re speaking to the right contractors, especially if you’re unfamiliar with their background and past work.

 We’ve all heard the many horror stories out there of shoddy work, majorly delayed or unfinished projects, stolen deposits and the like.
 You need to be confident the contractor you choose is reputable and trustworthy.